Skip to main content

 The National Day of Iceland, June 17, is a major national celebration with parades, concerts, street theatre, dance parties, circus, food trucks, and vintage car shows, just to name a few, across the whole country.

-Viking Festival Hafnarfjörður, 13-18 June.
+Viking Festival Hafnarfjörður, mid-June (date to be announced).
 The Hafnarfjörður Viking Festival, Iceland's oldest and largest of its kind, transforms Víðistaðatún Park into a vibrant Viking market featuring crafts, food, and various Viking-era activities, with free admission.

 July

-Eistnaflug Music Festival, July.
-Eistnaflug is a three-day rock and heavy metal festival, the biggest of a kind in Iceland, held in an isolated fjord in the east.
+Eistnaflug Music Festival, July (date to be announced).
+Eistnaflug is a three-day rock and heavy metal festival, the biggest of its kind in Iceland, held in an isolated fjord in the east.

-LungA Art Festival in Seyðisfjörður, 10-16 July.
+LungA Art Festival in Seyðisfjörður, mid- July (date to be announced).
 LungA is an intimate art festival in East Iceland, celebrated through workshops, lectures, and events.
 It culminates in a vibrant final weekend of exhibitions and concerts.
 Renowned locally and internationally for its ambiance and quality workshops, LungA fosters joy, self-discovery, and lasting connections.

-Kótelettan, Sellfoss, July.
-Kótelettan is a family and musicfestival in Sellfoss.
+Kótelettan, Selfoss, mid-July (date to be announced).
+Kótelettan is a family and music festival in Selfoss.
 The festival offers a diverse lineup of performances and creative workshops, creating an atmosphere of celebration and artistic expression.

 August

-Þjóðhátíð in Westmann islands, August 1–3. Þjóðhátíð is an iconic Icelandic festival, a cornerstone of Icelandic culture, renowned for its vibrant mix of live music, spectacular fireworks, and bonfires, drawing a lively crowd that revels in the unique blend of cultural heritage and modern festivities amidst the stunning natural beauty of the islands.
+Þjóðhátíð in Vestmannaeyjar (Westman Islands), July 31 - August 3. Þjóðhátíð is an iconic Icelandic festival, a cornerstone of Icelandic culture, renowned for its vibrant mix of live music, spectacular fireworks, and bonfires, drawing a lively crowd that revels in the unique blend of cultural heritage and modern festivities amidst the stunning natural beauty of the islands.

-Reykjavík Jazz Festival, 27–31.
-Agust.
+Reykjavík Jazz Festival, late Agust (date to be announced).
 The renowned event celebrates the rich world of jazz music, featuring an impressive lineup of local and international artists and offering diverse performances that highlight the genre's versatility and cultural significance in the heart of Iceland's capital.

 September

-Night of Lights, 7-8.
-September.
+Night of Lights, early September (date to be announced).
 The Night of Lights is a cultural and family-oriented festival in Iceland, celebrated for illuminating the coming dark winter nights with a spectacular array of lights, music, and arts, creating a magical atmosphere that brings communities together in a joyful and enchanting celebration.

 October

-The Imagine Peace Tower lights up.
+The Imagine Peace Tower lights up on October 9th every year.
 The Imagine Peace Tower light-up event in Iceland is a poignant and visually stunning tribute to peace and the memory of John Lennon, conceived by Yoko Ono.
 This annual event features the lighting of a powerful beam of light into the sky, symbolizing unity, peace, and Lennon's enduring legacy, drawing visitors from around the world to share in this moment of reflection and hope.

 November

-Northern Wave International Film Festival, November.
+Northern Wave International Film Festival, November (date to be announced).
 This vibrant festival celebrates nordic cinematic art, showcasing an eclectic mix of international and local films, fostering creative exchange and offering a platform for emerging and established filmmakers in a uniquely inspiring setting.

 December